 - Injury to the head or ears

 Hearing loss can also be an inherited genetic trait, but as we mentioned previously, is common in children whose parents have normal hearing.

-Symptoms of Hearing Loss In Kids
+Symptoms of Pediatric Hearing Loss

 Some symptoms of hearing loss in children are more apparent than others.
 Your child’s response to external stimuli is typically the first indication that something may be wrong.
 Even newborns “jump” when exposed to a sudden sound, and by around 3 months of age, a baby should be able to recognize their parent’s voice and turn to look at them.